Barnet Baff

 Barnet Baff (c.
-1863 – November 24, 1914) was a poultry dealer in New York City who was murdered by organized crime that represented the "poultry trust" in New York that extorted $10 per truckload of poultry from merchants.
+1863 – November 24, 1914) was a poultry dealer in New York City who was murdered by organized crime, representing the "poultry trust" in New York, that extorted $10 per truckload of poultry from merchants.
 His death led to an investigation of organized crime in New York City and led to the resignation of Captain John McClintock.

-Joseph Cohen was convicted of first degree murder and Abraham "Abie" Graff was convicted of manslaughter in the trial before Justice Tompkins.
+In 1917, Joseph Cohen was convicted of first degree murder, and Abraham "Abie" Graff was convicted of manslaughter in the trial before Justice Tompkins.